HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 On starting a project, make sure you have an idea of the project's scope and goals.
 Try to pick a name that is suitable for that.
 You need to ensure uniqueness, as the name will be used to name software artifacts like libraries, code namespaces, error messages, etc. In addition, have a look around whether it conflicts with pre-existing trademarks for software products or services.

 Though it sounds like a triviality, your project should be made known to the community.
 For this, having a *dedicated project website* or another entry point for information is essential.
 It should concentrate all the information useful for users and developers.
 If possible, it should point at all the other information listed in this document.
 It is important to find the right place to put information.
 Try not to repeat yourself, as duplicated documentation can easily get out of sync.
 Access to all sources of project information should be granted to search engine spiders.
-The HSF provides a knowledge-base, where your project could be announced.
 Furthermore, the HSF software development forum allows you to present your project or ideas at any stage in its project lifecycle.